 Artur NikodemTrient 1870 - 1940 Innsbruck

 Artur Nikodem was born in Trento in 1870.
 According to the artist, Artur Nikodem attended the Academy of Fine Arts in Munich against the wishes of his parents, where he was a student of Franz von Defregger and W. Kaulbach.
-He was discharged from military service on his own request in 1890 and returned to his parents in Trento.
-There he entered the post office in 1891.
+He was discharged from military service at his own request in 1890 and returned to his parents in Trento.
+There he started working at the post office in 1891.
 In 1893 he moved to Merano and his first artistic activities can be traced to this date.
-He joined the “Meraner Künstlerbund” and his pictures were regularly on view at the group’s exhibitions.
-He moved in 1908 with his family to Innsbruck where he stayed until the end of his life.
+He joined the “Meraner Künstlerbund” and his pictures were regularly on display at the group’s exhibitions.
+In 1908 he moved to Innsbruck with his family where he stayed until the end of his life.

 Starry Night 1923

 Sonnenburg Castle near St. Lorenzen, South Tyrol 1915